 Designers and data analysts come from two different worlds.

-Although these two professions are profoundly different, there is an area where they have the ability to work beautifully together - and that space is called user experience (UX).
+Although these two professions are profoundly different, there is an area where they have the ability to work beautifully together – and that common ground is providing a better user experience through data.

-Designers have an intuitive knack for developing and designing apps and websites that provide a phenomenal UX.
+Designers have an intuitive knack for developing and designing apps and websites that provide a phenomenal user experience (UX).
 They know what people want, and how to give it to them.
 Some of it is learned over time through experience, but some of it comes naturally to talented people.
 But, that innate sense can only take a product so far.

 How can we continue to improve on already great products?
 How can we take an existing app and make it better?
 The answer is in the data.